Republicans once maligned Medicaid. Now some see a program too big to touch

 Starting Monday, TV ads will caution people across 20 congressional districts that hospitals are at risk of closing and millions of people could lose coverage if Republicans cut Medicaid "to fund massive tax cuts for Elon Musk and billionaires.”
 The Democratic super political action committee House Majority Forward has launched the seven-figure campaign.

-Trump and Republicans have for years called to lower government spending on health care, but they have struggled to formulate a serious plan that gains traction.
+Trump and Republicans have for years called for lowering government spending on health care, but they have struggled to formulate a serious plan that gains traction.
 Trump, for example, has spent nearly a decade arguing for an overhaul of the Affordable Care Act.
-His efforts to repeal the Obama-era national health care law failed during his first term and in his most recent presidential campaign he offered only “concepts of a plan” to adapt the program.
+His efforts to repeal the Obama-era national health care law failed during his first term, and in his most recent presidential campaign he offered only “concepts of a plan” to adapt the program.

 Michael Cannon, a director of health studies at libertarian Cato Institute, believes Medicaid needs an overhaul because it is a significant part of the federal budget and a contributor to the nation's growing debt.